pgaston/teleopros2/README.md

 git clone git@github.com:pgaston/TeleOpROS2.git
 ```

-4. Copy all three of the files in the 'docker' folder - this is for customizing the [docker build process](https://nvidia-isaac-ros.github.io/concepts/docker_devenv/index.html#development-environment)
+4. Copy all three of the files in the 'docker' folder to their place in isaac_ros_common - this is for customizing the [docker build process](https://nvidia-isaac-ros.github.io/concepts/docker_devenv/index.html#development-environment)
 ```
 cd ${ISAAC_ROS_WS}/src/isaac_ros_common/
 mv scripts/.isaac_ros_common-config scripts/.isaac_ros_common-config-Realsense-copy